Grey market peptides are precision medicine's rough draft -- and we should be learning from its failures

 The practical value is not hype; it is efficiency.
 Instead of synthesizing thousands of peptides blindly, teams can prioritize a smaller set with better odds of binding a target, surviving proteolysis, or reaching a usable half-life.
 In a field where many candidates fail because they are unstable, poorly absorbed, or immunogenic, that is a meaningful improvement in discovery economics.

-But there is a catch I do not think enough people in medicine say clearly enough: AI can help identify candidate molecules faster than ever, yet it cannot manufacture trust.
+But here is the part that does not get said enough: AI can help identify candidate molecules faster than ever, yet it cannot manufacture trust.
 A model can propose a peptide sequence in minutes.
 It cannot tell you whether the resulting product will be scaled correctly, manufactured cleanly, or clinically monitored once it reaches a patient.
+Discovery is not delivery.
+And delivery, in peptide medicine, is where patients get hurt.

 What AI can do well, and what it cannot